jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-12-14-microsofts_new_windows_app.md

 icon: fa-windows
 ---

-Microsoft is set to enhance the remote desktop experience with the introduction of its new **"Windows App,"** available for both Windows and Apple platforms.
+Microsoft is set to enhance the remote desktop experience with the introduction of its new **"Windows App"**, available for both Windows and Apple platforms.
 This secure remote tool allows users to access their Windows PCs from virtually any device, making it easier than ever to stay connected.
 This app can be downloaded from the Microsoft Store and has replaced the classic **Microsoft Remote Desktop** application on macOS and iOS devices.

 <br>